xhumiq/jitsi/VideoMixer.md

 ## Background

 Currently the Jitsi Server is designed for a limited number of users.
-Many of our churches have over 20+ members and some over 80 members.
+Many of our groups have over 20+ members and some over 80 members.
 The Jitsi software ware uses the SFU architecture as opposed to the MCU architecture which Zoom and Blue Jeans uses.

 > https://webrtc.ventures/2020/12/webrtc-media-servers-sfus-vs-mcus/

+### Current Problems

+When groups are live streaming, many of the users' video stream are not viewable even though there webcam is enabled and permission to use the web is given.
+If viewing in gallery mode, many of the squares are black with no video.
+If the number of users grow beyond 20 - a seemly arbitrary number then the meeting room will close with an error message and all members are kicked out.

 ### SFUs – Selective Forwarding Units